A board of foods containing Glutamine, for immune health.

 Glutamine, an often-overlooked amino acid, plays a vital role in keeping your immune system strong and resilient.
 While all amino acids are essential for building proteins and supporting various bodily functions, glutamine has a unique connection to immune health [1].

 When we talk about glutamine in this article, we’re specifically referring to L-glutamine, the form that’s most important for our discussion [2].
 It’s considered a “conditionally essential” nutrient because your body usually produces enough under normal circumstances.
-However, during times of stress, injury, or illness, your body’s demand for glutamine increases [3].
+However, during times of stress, injury, or illness, your body’s demand for glutamine increases [3], just as vitamin C, for example.

 Glutamine's Key Role in Immune Function